PlanTL-GOB-ES/SciELO-Spain-Crawler/README.md

 full_texts/clean_xml_text/
 The fifth folder created by the crawler.
 Here the full text is organized in an XML file.
-Each XML contains the journal's ID, the article's ID, and the full text splitted in paragraphs and sentences.
+Each XML contains the journal's ID, the article's ID and the full text splitted in paragraphs and sentences.
 We used IXA pipes to split the sentences.

 dublin_core_tsv/
 The last folder created by the crawler.
 It includes all metadata of the "dublin_core_extended" folder in one single file